WillemD61/Marstek-Venus-plugin/README.md

 # Please make sure the Open API feature has been enabled via the Marstek mobile app.</br></br>

+In my experience, sometimes the Open API enable setting in the Marstek App is automatically reset, resulting in timeouts in datacommunication.
+If this happens you will have to enable it again.

 Reference is made to the Marstek Open API specification version rev. 1.0

 # Modifications done to the venus_api.py library of Ivan Kablar: